florentpoujol/minicms-osv/readme.md

 - comments can be added by any registered users on pages and posts where it's allowed
 - comments can be turned off globally
-- users can see and delete their comments in the admin section
+- users can read and delete their comments in the admin section
-- writer can see all comments of their pages and posts (admins can see alls)
+- writer can also see and update all their comments + the ones in their pages and posts (admins can see/update all comments)

 ## Miscellaneous